CentralFloridaAttorney/zmongo_retriever/docs/DOCUMENTATION.md

 - `list`: A list containing the combined Chroma database instances.

 ##### Description:
 This method involves loading existing Chroma databases for each object ID if available.
 Otherwise, the corresponding document is fetched, split into chunks, and a new Chroma database is created and persisted.
-Finally, all data, both from existing and newly created databases, is consolidated into a single combined list of Chroma databases for efficiency and convenience.
+Finally, all data, both from existing and newly created databases, are consolidated into a single combined list of Chroma databases for efficiency and convenience.

 The process begins with checking for an existing Chroma database for each object ID.
 If one exists, it's loaded; otherwise, the document is fetched from MongoDB, processed, and added to a new or existing Chroma database.
 The method ultimately returns a list of Chroma database instances that represent the processed and chunked documents.